molebox/gatsby-theme-testimonials/README.md

 }
 ```

-As mentioned above, the testimonials folder will be created at your projects root on first run, but otherwise you can create that folder.
+The testimonials folder will be created at your projects root on first run, but otherwise you can create that folder.

 The expected json format for each file is like this: